 To host an efficient online meeting during which you can see all of your attendees, you can make use of the AV grid function.
-You can team up with a group of 25 people, and conduct a virtual conference, where everyone can see, hear, and talk to each other.
+You can team up with a group of 40 people and conduct a virtual conference where everyone can see, hear, and talk to each other.

-Simply, log in to your meeting room and open the audio settings available in the top bar.
+Simply log in to your meeting room and open the audio settings available in the top bar.
 You will notice there the selection of AV grid options.
-Choose the gallery view if you would like to see all 25 people on your screen.
+Choose the gallery view if you would like to see all the participants on your screen.
 Choose the speaker’s view if you would like to highlight the camera stream of the presenter.

 You can also check our voice auto-detection feature.
 It is enabled by default and automatically changes the main speaker’s camera view, depending on who is talking at the moment.
 You can disable voice auto-detection to allow your attendees to choose the main speaker camera stream by themselves.